TedAvery/omnipay-exacttransactions/README.md

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
 This package implements E-xact Transactions support for Omnipay.

-Note: This is just a fork of the Authorize.net Omnipay package with the endpoints changed to E-xact Transactions, as it supports the same API.
+Note: This is just a fork of the E-xact Transactions Omnipay package with the endpoints changed to E-xact Transactions, as it supports the same API.

 ## Installation